Sangoxi/Sangoxi/README.md

 - 👋 Hi, I’m @Sangoxi
-- 👀 I’m interested in trasnlations jobx
+- 👀 I’m interested in helping out where i can
-- 🌱 I’m currently learning blockhain industry
+- 🌱 I’m currently learning blockhain industry and webapps
 - 💞️ I’m looking to collaborate on front end projects
 - 📫 How to reach me : here